 This is a syndrome in women with enlarged ovaries with multiple cysts often on them and which do not function properly.
 Here there is also an irregular menstruation, more pimples, fatty hair and weight gain.

-Also, the use of medications with male sex hormones (androgen steroids or testosterone) increases the risk of overhair.
-In many cases, the cause is not found and the over-hair is an isolated phenomenon.
+Also, the use of medications with male sex hormones (androgen steroids or testosterone) increases the risk of excessive hair.
+In many cases, the cause is not found and the excess of hair is an isolated phenomenon.